 The resident’s experience combines clinical, didactic, and as available research activities.
 Depending on the resident’s interests, opportunity for community presentations and supervision of pre-doctoral students may also be available.
 Didactics include neuropsychological/psychological assessment seminars, as well as, specialized training in treatment approaches.
 Under the mentorship and supervision of licensed psychologists, the resident can tailor the program to meet his/her career goals.

 Applicants are expected to have a Ph.D. or Psy.D. from an APA-approved program, preferably in clinical psychology, and an APA approved or APPIC internship.
 It is expected that the applicant will have internship level training in psychological assessment.

 This program is not participating in the match; interviews will be conducted until the position is filled.

-To apply, send a letter of professional goals, a current curriculum vitae, two redacted neuropsychological report samples, and a three letters of reference (preferably two clinical supervisors and one academic/research mentor) to:
+To apply, send a letter of professional goals, a current curriculum vitae, two redacted psychological report samples, and three letters of reference (preferably two clinical supervisors and one academic/research mentor) to:

 3292 N Evergreen Dr. NE